prisma/prisma1/docs/1.7/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 }
 ```

-Based on this data model Prisma generates the **Prisma schema**, a [GraphQL schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e) that defines a CRUD API for the types in your data model.
+Based on this data model Prisma generates the **Prisma database schema**, a [GraphQL schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e) that defines a CRUD API for the types in your data model.
 This schema is stored in `src/generated/prisma.graphql` and will be updated by the CLI every time you [`deploy`](!alias-kee1iedaov) changes to your data model.

 You're now set to start the server! 🚀